 Bad / Not compatible with Netflix or streaming options.
 Some missing compatibility with places like China.

 Verdict / IPVanish has always been a top tier VPN provider in my opinion.
-But they failed to reach the top due to a few missing ingredients like a kill switch and some needed useability improvements.
-However, in 2017 they really pushed up their game improving their app cementing themselves as one of the best VPNs around.
+But they failed to reach the top due to a few missing ingredients like a kill switch and some needed usability improvements.
+However, in 2017 and 2018 they continue to up their game improving their app cementing themselves as one of the best VPNs around.

 (4.6 / 5)